 There are many sick and injured dogs on the streets of Thailand.
 Many have skin and eye infections, unchecked breeding, broken bones, untreated wounds, fleas, ticks and heart worms.
 A lot of these dogs have human inflicted injuries, broken bones and poisoning.
 All these things can lead to a very painful death.
 Pete’s Mission works with the local community to provide health care, sanctuary and rehabilitation to the street dogs of Pai.
 No animal is turned away.
 Pete’s Mission is a small organization and welcomes volunteers to help in its mission to provide a safe space for animals seeking refuge and a new home.

 Cat Kingdom is a branch of Save Elephant Foundation.
-There are over 1400 cats living at Cat Kingdom located at Elephant Nature Park.
+There are over 2500 cats living at Cat Kingdom located at Elephant Nature Park.
 These cats live in a large fenced-in area, keeping them safe.
 All of the cats are very well cared for, have their own beds, heat lamps and sweaters to keep them warm during the cool Northern Thailand nights.
 All the cats have been sterilized, vaccinated and examined for any health issues.
 The cats who call Cat Kingdom home were abandoned, found on the streets, were injured, rescued from kitty mills, and/or were living in squalid conditions.
+Many cats came to ENP Cat Kingdom during Covid after being abandoned.
+Caretakers either had gotten too ill or had passed, leaving the cats alone and often caged.
+Luckily ENP stepped in and brought these cats to Cat Kingdom.
 Although, they are now living the “cats meow”, the needs are still great.
-Your donation will provide food, flea/tick medicine, and vaccines for these cats.
+Your donation will provide food, flea/tick medicine, and vaccines for the more than 2500 cats.

 ENP dogs is a dog rescue located in the middle of an elephant rescue property.
 ENP Dogs is home to over 30 paralyzed dogs and another 600+ dogs who are available for adoption.
 These dogs have come to call ENP home because of abandonment, strays, puppy mills, abuse, dog meat industry, or surrendered due to owners no longer able to care for them.
 Most arrived with some sort of injury or trauma.
 All dogs are Immediately quarantined, sterilized, vaccinated, examined and treated for injuries.
 Once determined to be healthy, they are put up for adoption.
 Many volunteers have found themselves taking a dog (or 2) back to their home country.
 At ENP many come to volunteer with the elephants, but stay for the dogs.
 Flight volunteers are always needed to get these dogs to their forever home.